PROTOCOL DETAILS

 Overview

 The Limit Order Protocol allows users to submit same-chain or cross-chain limit orders to exchange one token for another.
-While the primary use case is stablecoin orchestration - swapping between USDC/USDT and M0 extensions - the protocol is asset-agnostic.
+While the primary use case is stablecoin orchestration - swapping between USDC and M0 extensions - the protocol is asset-agnostic.

 Key Design Principles